Non-local resources for error correction in quantum LDPC codes: Tools

 \subsection{Syndrome extraction}

 Measuring stabilizers of a quantum error correcting code is the most vital step during quantum error correction.
 We need an efficient, and fault-tolerant syndrome extraction circuit so that errors arising during the syndrome extraction doesn't spread into data qubits.
 In addition to being fault-tolerant, the process should be highly parallelizable and fast to prevent backlog issues \cite{skoric2023parallel}.
+Syndrome extraction can be performed using various methods, such as Shor's method, Steane's method, or the Flag qubit method, among others.
+Among these, Shor's method is particularly appealing due to its simplicity of implementation, as it requires only the preparation of a pure cat state.
+This simplicity makes it the most suitable choice for our purposes \cite{shor1995scheme,delfosse2020short,Chao_2020}.
 We briefly review Shor's method of syndrome extraction before discussing the DiVincenzo-Aliferis method.